the-punisher-29/Entry-Exit-Detector/README.md

 - Use case: counting the number of people in the stores/buildings/shopping malls etc., in real-time.
 - Automating features and optimising the real-time stream for better performance (with threading).
-- Acts as a measure towards footfall analysis and in a way to tackle COVID-19 scenarios.
+- Acts as a measure towards footfall analysis

 ## Simple Theory